 I boarded the flight shortly before midnight.
-As usual, Singapore Airlines do not give out any amenity kits, but provide some items in their bathrooms instead.
-The only things waiting for me on my seat were a pair of slippers, compression socks, noise cancelling headphones and a large pillow.
+As usual, Singapore Airlines do not give out any amenity kits but provides some items in their bathrooms instead.
+The only things waiting for me on my seat were a pair of slippers, compression socks, noise-canceling headphones, and a large pillow.

 The seat was wide and had an angled handrest on the right side.
 The handrest had a small storage compartment as well as the tray table.
 The menu and magazines were in a small thin compartment by the tray table.
 The remote control for the entertainment system was also by the handrest area.
 The seat controls were on the left side armrest.

-On top of the handrest, there was a larger storage compartment which could fit my iPad.
-The reading light was also here, and underneath it were power sockets and USB sockets, which could be covered up for a clean sleek look.
-In front of me was the large TV with Singapore Airlines’ entertainment system Krisworld.
-Krisworld is a world-class system, with many latest movies and TV series, as well as video, audio and games options.
+On top of the handrest, there was a larger storage compartment that could fit my iPad.
+The reading light was also here, and underneath it were power sockets and USB sockets, which could be covered up for a clean, sleek look.
+In front of me was the large TV with Singapore Airlines’ entertainment system, Krisworld.
+Krisworld is a world-class system with many latest movies and TV series, as well as video, audio, and game options.
 Unfortunately, for this flight, I really did not use their entertainment system much, as I was prioritizing my sleep.